 In clinic I see a great deal of people who transition from "I would do anything you suggested if it would help with my health" to " I don't think I can give up coffee" in a matter of seconds.
 For many this is the turning point for realising that coffee really is a problem.
 If we identify a great resistance to giving up our daily coffee this helps to identify an attachment to a substance.

 Although coffee is legal, readily available and socially acceptable it doesn't necessarily mean it is healthful or nutritious.
 Challenging society's expectations by breaking away from the "let's do coffee" mould and focusing on sharing time with others without this caffeinated beverage takes strength, courage and persistence.
-If you think you are ready to take the plunge into a coffee-free adventure, read our article Learning to Survive Without Coffee: Six Natural Coffee Alternatives for some inspiration.

 About the Author